Vaibhavsareen1/mangoapps_rag/readme.md

 API_KEY="YOUR_API_KEY" <br>
 CHAT_MODEL_NAME="gpt-4o-mini" <br>
 EMBEDDING_MODEL_NAME="sentence-transformers/all-mpnet-base-v2" <br>
 SYSTEM_MESSAGE="You are an AI assistant specialized in answering user's query.
 Your task is to assist and answer user's query generating accurate and contextually appropriate responses.
-You are to only provide an answer based on retrieved information and not generate new information."
+You are to only provide an answer based on retrieved information and not generate new information." <br>
-CHUNK_SIZE=500
+CHUNK_SIZE=500 <br>
-CHUNK_OVERLAP=50
+CHUNK_OVERLAP=50 <br>
-K_RETRIEVALS=5
+K_RETRIEVALS=5 <br>
-COLLECTION_NAME="mangoapps_project"
+COLLECTION_NAME="mangoapps_project" <br>

 ## Running the Application
 1. Start the backend server: